aimms/documentation/pro-release-notes.rst

 **Resolved Issues**

-- Fixed an issue where a session could crash because of too many restarts of the pod.
+- Fixed an issue where a session could stuck in a crash loop and fail due to intermittent network issues.

 AIMMS PRO 24.8.1 Release
 ------------------------